Mannat Singh

-Mannat Singh alias Sukhi Pawar(her other name)is an Indian actress, known for her work in Punjabi movies.
+Mannat Singh (born 24 December 1981), also known as Sukhi Pawar, is an Indian actress, known for her work in Punjabi movies.
 She is mostly known for her performance in the Punjabi movie named Arsho, released in 2015.
 In 2017 she won the best supporting actress award in PTC Punjabi Awards for her performance in the movie Main Teri Tu Mera.
 Mannat Singh also sung a duet called "Jaa".